gmcauliffe/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+The sleek interface allows users to share their thoughts instantly.
+Click the compose button to reveal the compose field.

+Front-end: HTML, CSS, JS, jQuery and AJAX.
+Back-end: Node, Express and MongoDB.

 ## Getting Started